demotu/pyversions/README.md

 # [pyversions](https://pypi.org/project/pyversions/)

-Get versions of imported modules in current session: pyversions.versions()
+A Python module to get versions of imported modules in current session.

 Designed particularly to work within a Jupyter notebook.
 Call this function in a cell just after all modules/functions are imported.